pmndrs/postprocessing/CONTRIBUTING.md

 __Note__: Using the `--production` flag enables source code transpilation and bundle minification which considerably slows down the build process.

-##### Testing
+### Testing :heavy_check_mark:

 First, install the [http-server](https://github.com/indexzero/http-server) using `npm install -g http-server` to conveniently run things locally.

-Then navigate to the project's root folder and start the server with the command `hs`.
+Navigate to the project's root folder and start the server with the command `hs`.
 Open your web browser and navigate to http://localhost:8080/demo/index.debug.html.
 Please note that the default `index.html` will load the minified demo bundle which is _not_ desirable during development.

 __Hint__: Open the development tools in your browser and make sure that the browser cache is disabled while it's open.

-##### Keeping Things Up-To-Date
+### Keeping Things Up-To-Date :hourglass:

 Don't merge new changes from upstream into your feature branch.
 Instead, use `rebase` to replay all of your commits on top of the latest code base: